12A and 12

 No. However, the BBFC considers the content of 12A rated films to be suitable for children aged 12 and over, and we would not recommend taking very young children to see them.
 Works classified at these categories may upset children under 12 or contain material which many parents will find unsuitable for them.

-An adult may take a younger child if, in their judgement, the film is suitable for that particular child.
+Adults planning to take a child under 12 to view a 12A film should consider whether the film is suitable for that child.
 To help adults make this decision, we provide BBFCinsight for all films.

-The BBFC's Guidelines state that there may be strong language (eg 'f***') at 12 or 12A, but it must be infrequent.
-The context of the strong language is important.
+The BBFC's Guidelines state that strong language (e.g. 'f***') may be passed at 12 or 12A, depending on the manner in which it is used, who is using the language, its frequency and any special contextual justification.
 Aggressive uses of strong language may result in a film or DVD being placed at the 15 category.
 There is some allowance for puns on strong language at this category.

-Heterosexual and homosexual sex and sex references are treated the same.
+Sex and sex references are treated the same irrespective of sexuality

 At 12A, moderate violence is allowed but it should not dwell on detail.
 There should be no emphasis on injuries or blood, but occasional gory moments may be permitted if they can be justified by their context (for example brief sight of bloody injury in a medical drama).

-Sexual violence, such as scenes of rape or assault, may only be implied or briefly and discreetly indicated at 12A.
+Sexual violence, such as scenes of rape or assault, may only be implied or briefly and discreetly indicated at 12A and 12.
 Such scenes must also have a strong contextual justification.